3MAH/3mah.github.io/_docs/21-Simcoon-installation.md

 ---
 title: "Installation"
 permalink: /docs/s-installation/
-excerpt: "How to install Simcoon within a conda environment."
+excerpt: "How to install simcoon within a conda environment."
 last_modified_at: 2022-01-27T16:51:00-04:00
 ---

-## How to install Simcoon
+## How to install simcoon

 The easiest way to install simcoon is to create a *conda* environnement: You can utilize the Anaconda GUI or type:
 (for the installation of an environment called "scientific")